-Stock up on Ballyhoo wool (and if all goes well, cotton and flax) before cold weather sets in!
-We will have restocked corespun, hand dyed and natural black Ballyhoo mill spun yarn, and more!
+Stock up on Ballyhoo wool before cold weather sets in!
+We will have corespun, hand dyed and natural Ballyhoo mill spun and hand spun yarn, knitted items, imported natural fiber clothing, and more!
 Enjoy the beautiful fall colors in historic Corydon. http://soinfiberfestival.godaddysites.com/

 Want to spin but aren't sure what to buy?

 Got a wheel you don't know how to use?